Gladwyn Bush: Life and career

 Gladwyn was born in South Church Street, George Town, Cayman Islands in March 1914 to Richard and Margaret Bush and was one of ten children.
-Many Caymanians who grew up with her described Gladwyn in her childhood as being a "wild child".
-Friends recalled her chasing them and her brothers down the beach with a machete.
-Others remember her having broken glass bottles lining her fence due to a belief it would protect her household from spirits.
+As an intuitive artists, Miss Lassie creates from a deep spiritual understanding.
+Her visions compelled her to create as a form of praise - a visual form that celebrates the possibility of art as a divine language.

 During her life, she was not oblivious to those who declared her a madwoman, but instead took some pride in the matter.
 Henry Mutoo, one of her biggest supporters even stated “reputation that she had was like a lot of older people – if you get on her wrong side she would curse you.
 So this is why perhaps she had this reputation of being a madwoman.”

 Paintings

 Bush began painting aged 62 after an experience she described as "visionary".
 She was inspired to produce artwork after having multiple visions in her sleep of Jesus visiting her and the island.
 Her work is a mixture of religious themes and documentation of events that had happened on island.
 For example, one of her works records a large tidal wave which had struck the island in 1932.
 She painted mainly in oil on canvas.
 She also decorated the walls and furnishings of her home with her work.

 Her "visionary" art style also served as inspiration for other artists who have also experienced similar visions.
+As a Christian with strongly-held beliefs, Miss Lassie infused her artwork with Christian themes that runthrough many of her artwork pieces.
+The site where her duplex is located was historically important for ship-building in the Cayman Islands, so her paintings also reflect the local heritage of the location.
+‘It is I be not afraid’ is an example of a painting that manages to marry the two themes, depicting an image of God telling fishermen caught at sea not to worry as he would protect them.